evajavadev/ExamplesOnBuilderPattern/README.md

 My own *simple definition* of what a builder pattern does, is that its `Builder class` replaces `setters`.
 This is great when for example a complex object needs to create several different representations, using the same construction proccess.

 The purpose among others, is to protect the data.
 So only the `Builder` knows the specifics.
+Also, if the program besides its required elements has optional elements.

 To make this happen, a `public static Builder class` together with its `constructor` are created.
 These two guys must reside inside the `public class of the Data`.